 How to draw Paisley / Mango design

-Actually it is very easy to draw a basic paisley shape.
-You just need to draw two circles , small one on top of the big one with a small distance between them.
+Actually, it is very easy to draw a basic paisley shape.
+You just need to draw two circles, the small one on top of the big one with a small distance between them.

-Once you have made the design in the way you want incorporating all the intricacies or lack of it on it, you can trace it on to the fabric and embellish it – I have outlined 10 ways to decorate the paisley motif.
-There are countless other ways, ofcourse
+Once you have made the design the way you want to incorporate all the intricacies or lack of it, you can trace it onto the fabric and embellish it – I have outlined ten ways to decorate the paisley motif.
+There are countless other ways, of course.

 Paisley with running stitches filling the design

 - Paisley pattern done with drawn thread embroidery

 Mango work can be done with cutwork inside or drawn thread work.
 This work can be done on shawls and sari borders, and bedspreads.
 The Mango shape can be filled the way the drawn thread work is done in chikankari work.
 I have done it the way BorderieAnglaise is done – Cut the space and then fill the outline with small overcast stitches.
 The thread bars across are also overcast.

 Paisley pattern worked in Herringbone stitch